The Best Pizza in Melbourne for Buonissimo Eats

 Pizza Meine Liebe

-One of Melbourne’s hippest restaurants, Pizza Meine Liebe serves up seriously tasty pizzas fresh from the stone oven.
+One of Melbourne’s hippest restaurants, Pizza Meine Liebe, serves up tasty pizzas fresh from the stone oven.
 Crispy, thin bases are complemented by fresh produce and cheerful 60s décor.
-All that’s left to do is add a glass of red straight from the home cellar.
+All that’s left to do is call up the gang and add a glass of red straight from the home cellar.

 231 High Street, Northcote